Washington Valor: History

 Washington, D.C. originally had one of the 1987 AFL charter teams called the Washington Commandos.
 The team played its home games during its first season at the Capital Centre in Landover, Maryland in 1987.
 The Commandos did not play in 1988, but returned as the Maryland Commandos the following season.
 The team moved to Virginia in 1990, again as the Washington Commandos and played at the Patriot Center in Fairfax, Virginia.
 The team was folded after the 1990 season.
 Later, Washington Redskins owner Daniel Snyder tried to launch an expansion team called the Washington Warriors, but could not get the trademarks and was eventually abandoned.

-On February 10, 2016, The Washington Post and radio station WTOP-FM first broke the story that Monumental Sports and Entertainment (Ted Leonsis, chairman), which also owns the NBA's Washington Wizards, WNBA's Washington Mystics, and NHL's Washington Capitals, were "close to a deal" in bringing a new Arena Football League expansion franchise to the Capital One Arena.
+On February 10, 2016, The Washington Post and radio station WTOP-FM reported that Monumental Sports & Entertainment were close to a deal in bringing a new Arena Football League expansion franchise to the Capital One Arena.
 On March 10, 2016, AFL commissioner Scott Butera announced that the deal was finalized and that the new Washington, D.C., team would begin play in 2017.
 The official website, Facebook and Twitter pages launched on March 15, 2016.
 On July 14, 2016, the team's name was announced as the Washington Valor with the team's colors being red, white and blue.
 Jerseys and helmets designs were released on December 10, 2016.
 Valor owners Monument Sports and Entertainment also acquired a franchise in Baltimore on November 14, 2016.
 The team's name was later revealed as the Baltimore Brigade.
 The Valor's first game was on April 7, 2017, in the Verizon Center against the Brigade.
 The Valor were the first AFL franchise to play in the DC market since the Commandos.
 On July 28, 2018 the Washington Valor upset the Baltimore Brigade 69–55 at Royal Farms Arena in Baltimore in Arena Bowl XXXI, despite having won only two regular-season games in 2018.
 Washington QB Arvell Nelson was named the game's Most Valuable Player.

 In a January 2019 interview with Forbes, Leonsis noted that the Valor were not particularly successful in regard to finances, and that he mainly used the team and its Baltimore counterpart to experiment with ideas to later use with his more prominent sports properties such as the Wizards, Mystics, and Capitals.
 Following the 2019 season, the AFL announced it had shut down the operations of local teams and was looking into becoming a traveling league.
 However, the league filed for bankruptcy and ceased operations entirely in November 2019.